fyquah/fyquah.github.io/_posts/2015-08-13-london-cycle-hire-stats.md

 *Note: data from 2010 and 2015 ommitted as they are incomplete*

-Aside from that, the signal obtained from this data seems like random fluctuations / noise that does not exhibit any particular pattern (aside from a very large peak in July 2015).
+Aside from that, the signal obtained from this data seems like random fluctuations / noise that does not exhibit any interesting local patterns (aside from a very large peak in July 2015).
 Hence, let's try deriving some secondary data!

 # Secondary Data